 Automatic Background Suppression

-HCR v3.0 uses probes and amplifiers that combine to provide automatic background suppression throughout the protocol, ensuring that reagents will not generate amplified background even if they bind non-specifically within the sample.
+HCR probes and amplifiers combine to provide automatic background suppression throughout the protocol, ensuring that reagents will not generate amplified background even if they bind non-specifically within the sample.

 Kinetically Trapped HCR Hairpins

-Automatic background suppression throughout the protocol dramatically enhances performance and ease-of-use across four quantitative analysis modes:
+Automatic background suppression enhances performance and ease-of-use for four quantitative RNA analysis modes:

 qHCR Northern Blots